TreeScout420/AutoBasesController/README.md

 - Supports map caps, cooldowns, and weighted spawn groups
 - Includes a live dashboard and admin commands
 - Uses lightweight JSON files instead of a database
-- Supports optional Lethal Tribe Logs raid tracking
+- Supports optional TribeLogsAscended raid tracking
 - Tracks attacking tribes, tribe IDs, destroyers, and destroyed structures
-- Supports one combined Tribe Logs feed across multiple maps/servers
+- Supports one combined TribeLogsAscended feed across multiple maps/servers
+- Can post completed raid reports to a dedicated Discord channel
+- Uses a configurable completion grace period to catch late destruction log messages
 - Maintains a configurable rolling raid history in `raid_history.log`

+## Raid Tracking Requirements

+Raid tracking is optional and requires the TribeLogsAscended plugin.

+AutoBases templates used with raid tracking must have:

+- `TribeIdOverride = -1`
+- or `TribeIdOverride > 50000`

+The bot must also be able to read the configured TribeLogsAscended Discord channel.

 ## Configuration